angieblanco/datalearn/README.md

 Hi everyone,

-This is Angela, a markeetr looking to get into data
+This is Angela, a marketer looking to get into data